-9Beloved, do not fight among your- Mk 13.29 selves and you will not be judged.
+9Beloved, do not fight among yourselves and you will not be judged.
 See, the judge is already at the door.
-10 Take ${5:11}^{Mt}$ for yourselves, as an example of patience, the suffering of the prophets who spoke in the Lord's name.
+Mt 5:11 10 Take for yourselves, as an example of patience, the suffering of the prophets, who spoke in the Lord's name.
 11See how those who were patient are called blessed.
 You have heard of the patience of Job and know how the Lord dealt with him in the end.
-For the Lord is $Ex{34:6}$ merciful and shows compassion.
+For the Lord is merciful and shows compassion.

-12Above all, my beloved, do not Mt swear either by heaven or by earth, or make a habit of swearing.
-Let your ues be yes and your no be no, lest you become liable for judgment.
+12Above all, my beloved, do not Mt 5:34 swear, either by heaven or by earth, or make a habit of swearing.
+Let your yes be yes and your no be no, lest you become liable for judgment.